 Summative

 These are cumulative assessment measures that students align to competencies.
 These could be research papers, projects, or an authentic learning experience.
-Students will work with their seminar teacher and C3 advisor to align competencies.
-Students will be assessed by using the project as evidence of their learning.
+Students will work with their seminar teacher and C3 advisor to align competencies to work in the classroom.
+Students will be assessed by using the project and/or assignments as evidence of their learning.
 Teachers will assess using a rubric for each aligned competency.
 Proficiency will be met when the student achieves a 3 or higher on a competency.

 Formative